Blog Archive

 Sunday March 16, 12;#0 to 5pm.
 Climate Action Now's Non-Violent direct Action Training, Northampton, Registration Required.
 Contact Russ Vernon Jones, russvj@gmail to register or for more information.

 Saturday, March 22, 1pm. - Walk in the Wendell Woods with NAB (Bill Stubblefield and Adam Kohl, walk leaders) – rain date is Saturday, March 29.
-Meet at Wendell State Forest ranger station on Montague Road at 1:00 p.m.
+Meet at Wendell State Forest ranger station, 392 Wendell Road, Millers Falls, MA at 1:00 p.m.
+Please dress appropriately (wear boots!

 Tuesday, March 25, Noon to 1pm.
 A Call to Stop Private Jet Expansion at Hanscom or Anywhere.
 Webinar on SPJE Faith Resolution Campaign with Speakers Rev. Jim Antal and Rev. Jamie Hinson-Rieger, and others (see flyer for details).
 Register Here